Let Them Eat Ivory: Vol. II

 Nowhere is there an imperative to produce “professional activists” or advocate for that most nebulous of terms: social justice.
 Public service in this context is to contribute to society in a productive and meaningful way, be it as an engineer, a rocket scientist, or a teacher.
 Western commitment to individual autonomy, free markets, and minimal constraints on inquiry, speech, and thought, has produced the most prosperous and most open societies in human history, and has long since secured fundamental guarantees of human rights.
 Whether the West remains committed to these ideals is looking increasingly dubious, hence the very palpable signs of decline.

 Identities are complex confluences of myriad factors, so unique that they are, indeed, individual.
-Reducing someone to a set of physical characteristics and sexual preferences, or making claims on universality for or on behalf of these groups, is by its very definition bigoted, but this reductive exercise serves the function of the Left seeking to “privilege” and “dis-privilege” certain groups based solely on their appearance and sexuality.
-This is hypocrisy of the highest order.
+Reducing someone to a set of physical characteristics and sexual preferences is a reductive exercise that serves the function of the Left seeking to “privilege” and “dis-privilege” certain groups based solely on their immutable characteristics.
+As liberalism is defined in large part by its opposition to identity politics, this is hypocrisy of the highest order.
 Once again, a little critical thinking goes a long way in exposing these inherent contradictions—and on the Left, they are legion.